-UCP is a relationship-based approach to violent conflict.
+UCP is a relationships approach to violent conflict.
 UCPs rely on relationships to achieve their objectives through:

-- 1. Long-term physical presence and visibility ('being there!'), UCPs: - Provide nonpartisan protection for civilians. - Communicate to civilians in armed conflict that they are not alone. - Change the dynamic of a conflict on a psychological level. - Elevate the status of local organizations committed to protection, reconciliation and human rights, thus enhancing local civil society.
+- I. Long-term physical presence and visibility ('being there and being visible!').
+UCPs: - Provide impartial protection for civilians. - Communicate to civilians in armed conflict that they are not alone. - Change the dynamic of a conflict on a psychological level. - Elevate the status of local organizations committed to protection, reconciliation and human rights, thus strengthening local civil society.

-Model nonviolence in high-intensity conflicts, thus providing a window for local actors to see an alternative way of responding to conflict.

-2. Persistent, hands-on engagement, UCPs: protectors:

-- Network and build multi-layered relationships with key actors. - Coordinate and communicate with key actors (including those who are armed), thus opening up channels of communication. - Increase the acceptance of UCPs by actors, thereby directly improving the security levels in the field.

-3. Building local capacities, UCPs:

-- Enhance the abilities of local individuals and peace infrastructures to respond to incidents of violence and ensure the protection of civilians. - Build the confidence of local actors in their own abilities, including their proficiency in utilizing local institutions.

-4. Critical analysis, direct observation and onthe-ground witnessing, UCPs:
+- Model nonviolence in high-intensity conflicts, thus providing a window for local actors to see an alternative way of responding to conflict. - 2.
+Persistent, hands-on engagement.
+UCPs: - Network and build multi-layered relationships with key actors. - Coordinate and communicate with key actors (including those who are armed), thus opening up channels of communication. - Increase the acceptance of UCPs by actors, thereby directly improving the security levels in the field. - 3.
+Building local capacities.
+UCPs: - Enhance the abilities of local individuals and peace infrastructures to respond to incidences of violence and ensure the protection of civilians. - Build the confidence of local actors in their own abilities, including their proficiency in utilizing local institutions. - 4.
+Critical analysis, direct observation and on-theground witnessing.
+UCPs: